amstan/openCICAD/Timing.md

+In order for devices to understand each other they'll each need an internal timer.
+They should have relatively the same period.

 ## RX/TX Timer Differences
 Using the current(8c815d6a6f1e9d9fddbd) algorithm of syncing the clock at every pulse edge there can be a maximum difference of +- 5.555% between the RX/TX timers.